Independent Assurance Initiative · Est. 2026

 Preclinical & Biomedical Research

-Independent validation of quantitative experimental workflows — from single-cell transcriptomics and flow cytometry to RT-qPCR and imaging — where analytical implementation choices directly affect reported biological conclusions.
+Independent verification of quantitative experimental workflows — from single-cell transcriptomics and flow cytometry to RT-qPCR and imaging — where analytical implementation choices directly affect reported biological conclusions.

 Production modules